help-me-mom/ng-mocks/README.md

 }
 ```

-If we wanted to test the component, we would like to use its mock dependencies.
+If we wanted to test the component, we would like to replace its dependencies with their mocks.
 In our case it is `TodoService`.

 ```typescript
 TestBed.configureTestingModule({